talk2silicon/talk2n8n/README.md

 1. Each workflow should have a webhook node as its trigger
 2. The webhook should have a clear path (e.g., `/send-email`)
 3. Parameters should be well-defined in the workflow
+4. Workflows should have clear names and descriptions for better LLM analysis
+5. Consider adding comments to complex nodes to help the LLM understand their purpose

 ## Deployment to fly.io